 My young niece was recently bought a hamster.
 It’s very cute and at the time, everyone wanted to have a little cuddle of it.
 Four young pairs of hands later and the poor little thing looked a little stressed, to say the least.
 My son then piped up with a very reasonable question…

-Do hamsters like to be held?
-The simple answer is they do not particularly like being picked up at first but if you take it slowly and let one get used to you it may eventually be happy to sit in your hands.
-One thing hamsters are not comfortable with is being picked up by lots of different people.
-So make sure you are kind to yours and limit the number of people you allow to handle it.
+Do hamsters like being held?
+The simple answer is hamsters do not particularly like being held but if you take it slowly and let one get used to you it may eventually be happy to sit in your hands.
+Hamsters do not like being picked up by lots of different people.
+So make sure you limit the number of people you allow to hold one.

 How to handle your hamster

 In order to successfully hold a hamster, you must begin to hand tame him almost immediately.
 If you delay, you may find he will never be comfortable with being held.

 Hamsters are not like kittens and puppies in as much as you don’t socialize them by introducing them to a wide variety of people.
 It’s best if you limit the number of people who handle it and never allow anyone to just swoop in and grab it.

 Step 1: Getting your hamster used to you